 Given the characteristics of high-risk thematic financial products, the EU guarantee may be used to partly cover equity-type operations by the implementing partner on an asymmetric risk-revenue sharing basis.
-In these cases, the EU guarantee may cover an FLP in respect of the relevant portfolio of operations financed by the implementing partner.
+In these cases, the EU guarantee may cover an FLP of more than 50% in respect of the relevant portfolio of operations financed by the implementing partner.
 The implementing partner shall contribute at least 5% to the FLP in order to ensure alignment of interest.
 In duly justified cases, the implementing partners’ contribution to the loss-coverage ensured by the FLP can be provided progressively, as the portfolio matures and is de-risked, through the revenues originating from the guaranteed or other portfolio(s), or through other appropriate and innovative mechanisms.

 Research, Innovation and Digitisation window